FelixHohne/phylo-lib/README.md

-# The OCaml Phylogenetic Tree Library
+# A OCaml Phylogenetic Tree Library for Phylo-Lib-Web

 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta

-This is the library used by phylo-lib-web, which compiles this code into JavaScript and implements a front-end for this library.
 ___
 ### What are phylogenetic trees?